LuRsT/old_lurst.github.io/_posts/2014-06-04-how-git-rebase-and-merge-work.md

 ![master on top of stable](http://i.imgur.com/zW2Xax9.png)

-And since there was some confusion wether we should keep rebasing or merging, here I am going to demonstrate how git handles merging or rebasing two branches with commits intertwined.
+And since there was some confusion whether we should keep rebasing or merging, here I am going to demonstrate how git handles merging or rebasing two branches with commits intertwined.